Thhethssmuz/monadidator/README.md

 - `Cls` (function) - The class you want to turn into a type validator.
 - `options` (Object) - Options object.
-    - `.name` (String) - The name of the type to be used in the error output.
+    - `.name` (string) - The name of the type to be used in the error output.
     - `.predicate` (function) - A predicate function that determines if the given value is of this type.
     - `[.clone]` (function) - A function that determines how to clone a value of the given type.
 This is required for the `where` method to function correctly.